Cretenet/audio_recording/README.md

 Clicking the record button starts the recording, and clicking the stop button ends it.
 You can navigate between sentences using the arrow buttons.
 Recording a sentence that's already been recorded will replace the old version.
 <br><br>
 The folder icon (top-left) lets you view all recorded audio files, where you can download them all at once or listen to individual files.
 Click on the microphone icon (top-left) to return to the main recording page.

+# Acknowledgment
+It is only possible to record in a losless format (.wav) because of the amazing library WebAudioRecorder.js, here is the link to their [GitHub](https://github.com/higuma/web-audio-recorder-js).